H-horizon/Budget_Assistant/docs/DeveloperGuide.md

 * _UI_ : Displays graphical user interface and captures user input
 * _Model_ : Contains data required by the application in memory
-* _Logic_ : Manipulates and process data for the UI
+* _Logic_ : Manipulates and processes data for the UI
 * _Storage_ : Handles loading and storing of data into an SQLite database

 &nbsp;